 Risk Assessment A number of risks in relation to partnership performance have been highlighted in the report.
-Compliance with requirements on Equality and Diversity Resource/Staffing Implications Financial implications outlined in finance reports.
+Compliance with requirements on Equality and Diversity A comprehensive Equality Impact Assessment was completed as part of the strategic planning process.
+Resource/Staffing Implications Financial implications outlined in finance reports.